Summer is upon us and one of our favorite seasonal condiments is pesto!

 You can make pesto with almost anything.
 If you have any herbs, lettuces or greens that aren’t ripe enough to serve in a salad, breathe a second life into them by using them as a key ingredient for pesto.
-We chatted with Summer House Santa Monica and Stella Barra Pizzeria chef/ partner Jeff Mahin who gave us some creative riffs on traditional pestos and ideas of what to do with summer greens as they begin to go out of season.
+We chatted with Summer House Santa Monica, Stella Barra Pizzeria and M Street Kitchen chef/ partner Jeff Mahin who gave us some creative riffs on traditional pestos and ideas of what to do with summer greens as they begin to go out of season.

 “It’s all about balance of flavors of peppery notes of the greens, acidity from a lemon and fat from cheese and nuts; balance of nutty, acidic, peppery and herbal and voila!”

 “Don’t be afraid to think outside of the basil box and use different herbs like parsley and cilantro.
 A great Mexican-inspired pesto could include jalapeño, cilantro, lime, cashew or raw almond.”

 Chef trick: Peel the jalapeño with an apple peeler and remove the seeds to get the true flavor of the jalapeño without the intense heat.